sudheerj/reactjs-interview-questions/README.md

     2. If you extract list item as separate component then apply _keys_ on list component instead of `li` tag.
     3. There will be a warning message in the console if the `key` prop is not present on list items.
     4. The key attribute accepts either string or number and internally convert it as string type.
+    5. Don't generate the key on the fly something like `key={Math.random()}`.
+Because the keys will never match up between re-renders  and DOM created everytime.

     **[⬆ Back to Top](#table-of-contents)**